 Please send in a signed and completed resale certificate to [email protected] Please follow all of the following guidelines listed below.
 Any resale certificates not meeting these guidelines will not be processed and will delay your account setup process.

-The certificate may be in any form, but a blank resale certificate is available.
+The certificate may be in any form, but a BLANK RESALE (EXEMPTION FORM) is available.
 The certificate may be in any form so long as it contains:

 + The name and address of the purchaser.

 + The purchaser’s seller’s permit number (unless they are not required to hold one*).

 + A description of the property to be purchase.